 Dermatologists treat a broad range of conditions and diseases, which are known to plague both adults, teenagers and young children.
 While primary care physicians will treat these conditions, some may not be qualified to diagnose and treat specific diseases related to the skin.
-Most dermatologists see patients of all ages, including newborns, children, adolescents, adults and senior citizens.
+Most dermatologists see patients of all ages, including newborns, children, adolescents, adults, and senior citizens.
 Below, you discover some of the most common problems that lead to a dermatologist visit in Arizona.

 Acne, acne vulgaris, is a skin condition that begins when dead skin cells and oil clog the pore.
-This is typically a long-term condition that is characterized by pimples, whiteheads, blackheads, potential scarring and oily skin.
-In most cases, the acne will affect areas where there are a high number oil glands, including the upper chest and back and face.
+This is typically a long-term condition that is characterized by pimples, whiteheads, blackheads, potential scarring, and oily skin.
+In most cases, the acne will affect areas where there are a high number of oil glands, including the upper chest and back and face.

-Some people will choose to treat their condition with home remedies, over-the-counter skin care products designed specially for acne and a diet low in simple sugars, while others will prefer a more aggressive treatment.
+Some people will choose to treat their condition with home remedies, over-the-counter skin care products designed especially for acne and a diet low in simple sugars, while others will prefer a more aggressive treatment.
 Dermatologists tend to treat their patients in a holistic manner, as most will suffer from secondary problems related to their condition.

-Psoriasis is a very common autoimmune disease that is characterized by itchy, red and scaly skin patches that will appear most anywhere on the body.
-Psoriasis is not only an irritating and embarrassing skin condition, but also very unpredictable.
+Psoriasis is a very common autoimmune disease that is characterized by itchy, red and scaly skin patches that will appear almost anywhere on the body.
+Psoriasis is not only an irritating and embarrassing skin condition but also very unpredictable.
 In fact, the slightest trigger will cause a major eruption of red plaques covered with white scales to appear on the scalp, elbows, knees, palms, soles of the feet and torso.

 Related link: Psoriasis Vs Eczema: Signs, Symptoms, And Treatments